Mukesh K. Singhmar

 Startup Marketing Strategy

 Starting a new business can be exciting but equally overwhelming.
 How do you set yourself apart?
 Why should the audience connect with your vision instead of an already established business?
-The answer to these questions is quite simple- an effective startup marketing strategy.
+The answer to these questions is simple- an effective startup marketing strategy.

 From your point of view, the product you have created may surpass that of your competitors.
 However, in reality, your product doesn’t hold much weight unless and until you work on selling it properly.
 Just because you know your product doesn’t mean everyone else will be on board with the same mindset.
-But marketing does exactly that- makes the audience aware of your product and your vision, so they eventually want to buy it.
+But marketing does exactly that—it makes the audience aware of your product and your vision so they eventually want to buy it.

 Develop a strategy

 As you might have already figured out, setting up a budget for marketing is critical.
-While it’s very likely that you may need to put less or more money into certain channels when things actually get going, moving forward without a budget could get you in the ditch.
+While it’s very likely that you may need to put less or more money into specific channels when things get going, moving forward without a budget could get you in the ditch.
 Making adjustments along the way is bound to happen, but you’ll have a basic idea of how much you are spending and how to create a budget plan in the future.

 Understand your audience and see where you fit in the market

 For instance, is your product for teenage kids?
 Or does it cater to the needs of a SaaS company?
 You see, the messaging for both these scenarios will vary extensively.
 Therefore, if you don’t know to whom you are selling your product, there’s no way you can build effective marketing campaigns.
-And it’s all about the messaging folks!
+And it’s all about the messaging, folks!

 Studies show that 54% of consumers want to see more video content from a brand or business they support